anurag-2911/finapp/README.md

 ---

-## Conclusion
+## Summary

 The FinApp frontend application is a robust, scalable, and user-friendly interface that complements the microservices architecture of the backend.
 By integrating modern web development practices with automated deployment pipelines and container orchestration, FinApp ensures:

 - **Efficient Development and Deployment**: Streamlined CI/CD processes reduce time to market.
 - **Scalability and Reliability**: Kubernetes handles scaling and resilience, ensuring high availability.
 - **Security**: Role-based access control and secure communication with backend services.
-- **Maintainability**: Modular codebase with clear separation of concerns facilitates easier updates and feature additions.
+- **Maintainability**: Modular codebase with a clear separation of concerns facilitates easier updates and feature additions.

 ---